 Disclaimer: The Run Testers sometimes use affiliate links.
 This means that we may receive payment if you buy products on our website or YouTube.
 Our use of affiliates supports the channel and does not affect how we review shoes, tech or gear.

 We’ve been testing the best running shoes for over a decade and it’s fair to say right now Asics is on a hot streak.
-The best Asics running shoes include one of our favourite carbon plate running shoe in the Metaspeed Sky Tokyo, one of our favourite all-rounders in the Megablast, and a host of other excellent options to suit a range of runners.
+The best Asics running shoes include one of our favourite carbon plate running shoe in the Metaspeed Sky Tokyo, one of our favourite all-rounders in the Megablast, and a host of other excellent options to suit a range of runners including the popular Novablast 6.

 You’ll find reviews of the best Asics running shoes we’ve tested below, and if you head to our YouTube channel you’ll get more in-depth takes on each shoe plus comparisons with rivals from within the Asics range and other brands.